 Tesla told employees this week that starting July 6, AI spending will be capped at $200 per week — with one exception: beta versions of xAI products don’t count toward the limit.

-The memo was first reported by The Information.
+The memo was first reported by The Information (paywalled; see also TipRanks’ summary).
 The reason for the cap: software engineers were routinely consuming thousands of dollars worth of tokens per week following a roughly six-month push by Tesla leadership to expand AI tool adoption company-wide.
 The cap is about money.
 The exemption is about something else.

 What Actually Happened

-The $200/week limit applies across third-party AI tools — Claude, ChatGPT, Gemini, Copilot, and others.
-Teams that need to go above the cap can request approval.
+The $200/week limit applies across third-party AI tools — Claude, ChatGPT, and Gemini; spending above the cap requires manager approval.
 The notable carve-out: the limit excludes beta versions of xAI products.

 xAI is Elon Musk’s AI company.
 Grok is its flagship model.
 Excluding xAI from the cap is structurally equivalent to saying: if you want to spend more on AI tools, use ours.

 The policy also follows a separate push.
 After Tesla’s AI lab began working closely with Cursor in April, Musk emailed the entire company encouraging employees to try Composer — Cursor’s coding model.
-And SpaceX is now set to acquire Cursor’s parent company Anysphere for $60 billion in all-stock, expected to close Q3 2026.
+And SpaceX is now set to acquire Cursor’s parent company Anysphere for $60 billion in an all-stock deal, expected to close in Q3 2026.

 The Gap Between Policy and Reality